ansaasad123/spotify-user-guide/Spotify-mobile-guide.md

 Make sure your mobile device meets the following requirements before installing Spotify:

-- For Android: Version 6.0 and above
+- For Android: Version 6.0 and above.
-- For Iphone: Version 13 or above
+- For Iphone: Version 13 or above.
-- Free Storage: At least 250 MB
+- Free Storage: At least 250 MB.

 ## Installing the App